 In this exercise of tracing a genealogy of responses to technology in the Indian context, digitization and its many manifestations have not been dealt with explicitly.
-It must be said, however, that the visible character of digital technologies has forced on the imagination of technology in general a re-visioning, as also a re-articulation of its relationships to various constituencies of users.
-Such a re-visioning, carried to its logical limits in this exercise, has helped strengthen the hypothesis that technology per se needs to be understood differently from its classical definitions as instrument, means of production, or
+It must be said, however, to also reiterate a point made in the first chapter, that the visible character of digital technologies has forced on the imagination of technology in general a re-visioning, as also a re-articulation of its relationships to various constituencies of users.
+Such a re-visioning, carried to its logical limits in this exercise, has helped strengthen the hypothesis that technology per se needs to be understood differently from its classical definitions as instrument, means of production, or product of science.
+Each of these understandings has been at the centre of various philosophies including classical economics and Marxism in their theories of technology's relationships.
+Both policies on technology and critiques have built on these theories.